anjoweichbrodt/WS_Anagni2019/README.md

 Many instructions in the next sections will have to be run from "the command line".

-*On Windows*

-Use the "Anaconda Prompt" instead of the "Command Prompt", and make sure to run it *as administrator*.
+On Windows, use the "Anaconda Prompt" instead of the "Command Prompt", and make sure to run it *as administrator*.

 > To find the Anaconda Prompt open the Start Menu and type "Anaconda".
 > The Anaconda Prompt should already show up in the list of search results.
 > To launch is as administrator, right click and select "Run as administrator".

-*On Mac*

-Use the "Terminal" app.
+On Mac, use the "Terminal".

-**For simplicity, this guide refers to both Terminal and Anaconda Prompt as "the command line", which thus means the Terminal on Mac and the Anaconda Prompt (run as administrator) on Windows.**
+**For simplicity, this guide will refer to both Terminal and Anaconda Prompt as "the command line".**

 ## Installation